gashok13193/DevOps-Docs/Kubernetes/Delete_Namespace.md

-#🚨 I Deleted a Kubernetes Namespace in Production 😨
+🚨 I Deleted a Kubernetes Namespace in Production 😨

-##WHAT HAPPENS INSIDE KUBERNETES
+🧠 WHAT HAPPENS INSIDE KUBERNETES

-Step 1: Namespace marked for deletion kubectl get ns payments -o yaml
+Step 1️⃣: Namespace Marked for Deletion kubectl get ns payments -o yaml
 status:
   phase: Terminating

+Once you delete a namespace, Kubernetes does not remove it immediately.
+It is first marked as Terminating.

-Step 2: All resources are marked for deletion
+Step 2️⃣: All Resources Are Marked for Deletion (Cascade Delete)

-Explain cascade:
+Kubernetes performs a cascading delete, meaning everything inside the namespace is scheduled for deletion.

+Resources affected:

 Pods

 Deployments

+ReplicaSets

 Services